Bekasi: Road and highway

 Bekasi is connected by the Trans-Java Toll Road, the main road across Java.
-There are three expressways connections from the Jabodetabek urban area: the Jakarta–Cikampek Toll Road, which has three exits in Bekasi; the Jakarta Outer Ring Road, which provides access to Tangerang, Jakarta and Bogor; and the new Bekasi-Cawang-Kampung Melayu Toll Road.
+There are three expressways connections from the Jabodetabek urban area: the Jakarta–Cikampek Toll Road, which has three exits in Bekasi; the Jakarta Outer Ring Road, which provides access to Tangerang, Jakarta and Bogor; and the Bekasi-Cawang-Kampung Melayu Toll Road.
 In 2019, Jakarta-Cikampek elevated toll road will operate to ease traffic on the current toll road between Cikunir and West Karawang with a total length of 36.4 kilometres.
 Owing to its location as a satellite city of Jakarta, heavy rush hour traffic jams have become common on the roads between East Jakarta and Bekasi.

 Railway

-The government is currently constructing a double track railway connecting Manggarai to Cikarang, which would be finished around 2020.
-Beside a double track railway, the government also building a 17.9 km light rail transit line connecting East Bekasi-Cawang-Dukuh Atas across Greater Jakarta.
+A double track railway connecting Manggarai to Cikarang serves the city.
+Beside a double track railway, the government also built a 17.9 km light rail transit line connecting East Bekasi-Cawang-Dukuh Atas across Greater Jakarta.

 Transport

-At present, rapid transit in Bekasi across Greater Jakarta consists of a commuter rail KRL Commuterline and a bus rapid transit TransJakarta.
+At present, rapid transit in Bekasi across Greater Jakarta consists of rail KRL Commuterline, Jabodebek LRT, and a bus rapid transit TransJakarta.

 KRL Commuterline's Blue Line serves from either Bekasi, Bekasi Timur or Kranji to Jakarta Kota (via Pasar Senen/Manggarai) and Cikarang.
 Bekasi Station also serves intercity trains to cities across Java.

+Jabodebek LRT serving on Bekasi Line which serves trips from Dukuh Atas station to Jatimulya station.
+The distance traveled in this fully-elevated line is 29.54 km.

-TransJakarta and the Transjabodetabek premium serves commuters from Harapan Indah, Summarecon Bekasi, Bulak Kapal, and Jatiwarna, as well as the feeder buses from Kemang Pratama and Grand Galaxy City to Jakarta city center.
-The Trans Patriot operates a route within the city.
-Damri shuttle bus service is available from the Soekarno–Hatta International Airport to Kayuringin, Harapan Indah and Summarecon Bekasi.
+Transjakarta and the Transjabodetabek premium serves commuters from Harapan Indah, Summarecon Bekasi, Bulak Kapal, Vida Bekasi, and Jatiwarna, as well as the feeder buses from Kemang Pratama and Grand Galaxy City to Jakarta city center.
+The TransPatriot operates a route within the city.
+DAMRI shuttle bus service is available from the Soekarno–Hatta International Airport to Kayuringin, Harapan Indah and Summarecon Bekasi.
 Taxis are widely available.
 The primary means of public transportation is by minibus, called angkot.
 They serve certain routes throughout the city.
 The main bus terminal is Terminal Bekasi, located in East Bekasi.
 The other terminals are Pondok Gede, Harapan Indah and Kayuringin.

+Halim Perdanakusuma International Airport and Halim high-speed train station are located on the border of Bekasi and East Jakarta.